awsdocs/aws-glue-developer-guide/doc_source/custom-classifier.md

 ## Writing JSON Custom Classifiers<a name="custom-classifier-json"></a>

-JSON \(JavaScript Object Notation\) is a data\-interchange format\.
+JSON is a data\-interchange format\.
 It defines data structures with name\-value pairs or an ordered list of values\.
 With a JSON custom classifier, you can specify the JSON path to a data structure that is used to define the schema for your table\.

 ### Custom Classifier Values in AWS Glue<a name="classifier-values-json"></a>